janoleko/LaMa/README.md

 ## Package documentation

-To aid in building fully custom likelihood functions, this package also contains several vignettes that show how to simulate data from and estimate a wide range of models using the functions included in this
+To aid in building fully custom likelihood functions, this package contains several vignettes that demonstrate how to simulate data from and estimate a wide range of models using the functions included in this
 package:

 - [Introduction to